 When assessing “up to” and “from” saving claims the ASA are likely to have regard to the CTSI Guidance For Traders on Pricing Practices.
 This guidance states that, when using “from” or “up to” to advertise a saving, marketers must ensure that a significant proportion of sale items are discounted at the maximum saving, and that these claims represent the true overall picture of the price promotion.

 What is considered a “significant proportion” may depend on individual factors in each case and the ASA will consider this on a case-by-case basis.
-Historically, the ASA have considered that less than 10% is unlikely to be considered a significant proportion.
-An ad for a January sale which stated “up to 70% off plus a further 10% off” was upheld by the ASA because the number of sale items which were discounted by 70% before the additional 10% discount was 8.63%, which was not considered a significant proportion (Better Bathrooms UK Ltd, 4 October 2017).
+An ad for a January sale which stated “up to 70% off plus a further 10% off” was upheld by the ASA because the number of sale items available at the maximum discount was 8.63%, which was not considered a significant proportion (Better Bathrooms UK Ltd, 4 October 2017).
+Similarly, an ad for “4 nights from” both £55 and £59 was deemed to be misleading, as only one break was available to book at the advertised price points.
+The ASA deemed this to be a small proportion of available breaks (Haven Leisure Ltd, 19 March 2025).
 See also Kiddies Kingdom Ltd, 13 October 2021.

 When assessing whether an “up to” or “from” claim represents the true overall picture of a sale, the ASA is likely to expect the sale items with the maximum saving to be distributed across different price ranges.
 Even if a significant proportion of sales items have the maximum saving, if these sale items are disproportionately in the lower price ranges, an “up to” or “from” claim is still likely to mislead (Better Bathrooms UK Ltd, 4 October 2017).